-The 75the quartile value of the sand and gravel CWS probabilistic network wells in N.E.
-IL show a 35 percent increase in concentration of chlorides compared to the state wide ambient value in the CWS probabilistic network screened in sand and gravel aquifers.
-Further, ISWS research determined that: approximately 16% of the samples collected from CWS wells in northeastern Illinois in the 1990s had Cl- concentrations greater than 100 mg/L; median values were less than 10 mg/L prior to 1960, before extensive road salting (Kelly and Wilson, 2004).
+To assess the potential impairment that chlorides are having on Illinois' groundwater resources, the Illinois EPA compiled groundwater monitoring data from the CWS probabilistic network wells.
+The 75th quartile value of the sand and gravel CWS probabilistic network wells in Northeastern Illinois show a 35 percent increase in concentration of chlorides compared to the state wide ambient value in the CWS probabilistic network screened in sand and gravel.
+Further, ISWS research determined that: approximately 16 percent of the samples collected from CWS wells in Northeastern Illinois in the 1990s had Cl- concentrations greater than 100 mg/L; median values were less than 10 mg/L prior to 1960, before extensive road salting (Kelly and Wilson, 2004).